kokkos/kokkos-core-wiki/Custom-Reductions:-Custom-Reducers.md

 Custom arbitrary reductions are implemented using a reduction class and a "reduced" class.
 The "reduced" class is much like the custom scalar type used with [BuiltIn Reducers](Custom-Reductions%3A-Built-In-Reducers-with-Custom-Scalar-Types) and the reduction class implements the [ReducerConcept](Kokkos%3A%3AReducerConcept)

+The following requirements must be fulfilled for the "reduced" class

+   * Operators required for applied reduction class must be implemented.
+   * The class / struct must either use the default copy constructor or have a specific copy constructor implemented.

+The following requirements must be fulfilled for the reduction class

+   * Typedefs reducer, value_type and result_view_type must be defined.  see the Reducer Concept for details.
+   * The reducer concept methods must be implemented
+   * The exposed result_view_type must be defined in the memory space where the object is used

 ## Example